-- (i) addition of information (e.g. new additional trade name, new additional packaging, new additional UFI for MiM component); the information originally submitted remains relevant for the poison centre (e.g. mixture keep being placed on the market with the original name in addition to the new one). - (ii) replacement of old, no longer relevant information with new relevant information (e.g. new classification due to changes in the criteria; the original classification is not relevant anymore; new contact information for rapid access to additional product information); the information originally submitted is not relevant anymore for the emergency responders even for products already on the market only the new information should be considered. - (iii) creation of a technically new 'submission record' as a change in composition leads de facto to two different products on the market; the two sets of information (referring to the original and new composition) remain relevant (both products may remain on the market for a long time).
+- (i) addition of information (e.g. new additional trade name, new additional packaging, new additional UFI for MiM component); the information originally submitted remains relevant for the poison centre (e.g. mixture keep being placed on the market with the original name in addition to the new one).
+In the system this is referred to as an "update" where the mixture composition remains the same. - (ii) replacement of old, no longer relevant information with new relevant information (e.g. new classification due to changes in the criteria; the original classification is not relevant anymore; new contact information for rapid access to additional product information); the information originally submitted is not relevant anymore for the emergency responders even for products already on the market only the new information should be considered.
+In the system this is refererd to as an "update" where the mixture composition remains the same.

+(iii) creation of a technically new 'submission' as a change in composition leads de facto to two different mixtures on the market; the two sets of information (referring to the original and new composition) remain relevant (both products may remain on the market for a long time).
+It is still an update from a regulatory point of view but technically it becomes a "new notification after significant change of compositon".